Paying for Housing

 Please see Fee Schedule for Housing Costs (pdf format, Adobe Acrobat required).

-Because the SF State Housing process for new students is first-come, first-served, it is highly recommended that prospective students complete the application and pay the $55 fee as soon as possible after applying to the University.
-Applicants do not need to wait for an Admissions decision or Financial Aid Award Offer before completing the Housing application fee.
+Because the SF State Housing process for new students is first-come, first-served, it is highly recommended that prospective students complete the application, license agreement and make the $300 initial payment as soon as possible after applying to the University.
+Applicants do not need to wait for an Admissions decision or Financial Aid Award Offer before completing the housing application, License Agreement and making the initial payment.

-The $55 Housing application fee is separate from the Admissions application fee.
+Included in the $300 Initial Payment is the $30 Housing application fee (not-refundable), which is separate from the Admissions application fee.
 Unlike the Admissions application fee, there is no fee waiver available for the Housing application fee.
-All applicants must pay the $55 to begin the Housing process.
-The $55 Housing application fee is nonrefundable.
+All applicants must pay the $30 to begin the Housing process.
+The $30 Housing application fee is nonrefundable.

-Make sure to see the New Resident FAQ’s for dates and deadlines.
-The Fall application usually starts in October of the previous year.
-Spring semester applications usually start in September.
+Make sure to see the New Applicant FAQ’s for dates and deadlines.

-Please note that historically, by April SF State housing has received enough applications and License Agreements to begin a tentative wait list.
-Therefore, it is highly recommended that applicants complete the License Agreement, including the $800 Initial Payment, as soon as possible when it becomes available in March.
+Please note that historically, by mid-April SF State housing has received enough applications and License Agreements to begin a tentative wait list.
+Therefore, it is highly recommended that applicants complete the License Agreement, including the $300 Initial Payment, as soon as possible when it becomes available in March.

 Because Housing and Financial Aid operate on slightly different timelines, it can be difficult to determine how much financial aid might go toward a resident’s charges.
 Applicants should not assume that financial aid will cover Housing costs.
 Housing encourages applicants to review the Housing Fee Schedule throughout the Admissions, Housing, and Financial Aid processes.